 Choose QuickBooks if: you need payroll processing, bank feed automation, multicurrency support, accountant collaboration, or deep third-party integrations.

-Choose EasyLedger if: you need solid invoicing, expense tracking, and financial reports without a monthly subscription, without your data in the cloud, and without the complexity you'll never use.
+Choose EasyLedger if: you need solid invoicing, expense tracking, and financial reports without a monthly subscription, without your data in the cloud, and without features you'll never use.

-The best way to find out is to try EasyLedger free for 30 days.
-If it covers your needs — and for most small businesses it will — you'll save a significant amount of money over the long run.
+The best way to find out is to try it free for 30 days.
+No credit card required.
+If it covers your needs — and for most small businesses it will — you'll save a lot of money over the long run.